Inpatient hospital care

 Your costs in Original Medicare

-• Days 61–90: $408 each day.
+• Days 61–90: (of each benefit period): $408 ($419 in 2025) each day.

-Hospitals are now required to include the standard charges for all of their items and services (including the standard charges negotiated by Medicare Advantage Plans) on a public website to help you make more informed decisions about your care.
+Hospitals are now required to share the standard charges for all of their items and services (including the standard charges negotiated by Medicare Advantage Plans) on a public website to help you make more informed decisions about your care.

 Frequency of services